Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 1. Act fast — Contact your claims representative immediately to express your intention to buy back the vehicle.
 This must happen before the insurer takes legal ownership or ships it to auction.

-2. Get repair estimates — Obtain quotes from a trusted body shop to understand what it will cost to restore the vehicle.
+2. Get repair estimates — Obtain quotes from at least three trusted body shops to understand what it will cost to restore the vehicle.

 4. Finalize paperwork — Work with your adjuster to complete the owner-retained salvage paperwork and process your adjusted settlement.